numberscope/backscope/README.md

 "Serving Flask app 'flaskr'" and ending with debugger information.
 One of these messages should be the URL the server is running on, typically `http://127.0.0.1:5000/`.
-To test that the server is working correctly, try visiting "<URL>/api/get_oeis_values/A000045/50" (substitute in the server URL for "<URL>" -- this should display the first 50 terms of the sum recurrence.
+To test that the server is working correctly, try visiting "<URL>/api/get_oeis_values/A000030/50" (substitute in the server URL for "<URL>" -- this should display the first digits of the numbers from 0 through 49.

 ## Resetting the database